sraashi/Practical-Application-Assignment-11.1-What-Drives-the-Price-of-a-Car-/README.md

 The objective was to identify key factors that affect the price of used cars.
 The process was to build data using a dataset and help identify the main factors that affect price to the dealership

 Methodology:
 I started with exploring the dataset for distribution of null values.
-It seems that removing all the null values would have resulted in fewer rows than removing the column that had the most % of null values ('size') and then removing any rows that had null values.
+It seems that removing all the null values would have resulted in fewer rows (34868 rows) than removing the column that had the most % of null values ('size') and then removing any rows that had null values (resulting in over 100000 rows).
 I also removed any columns with unique identifiers for each car.
+This analysis indicates that data exploration and prep is a key step in modeling as well.

 After getting the dataset to train/test, built different models (linear regression with polynomial features, ridge regression with Gridsearch) to evalute the model with the highest R2 score and coefficients that most impacted the price prediction.

 Findings and recommendations:
 It seems that the condition of the car (new or like new), fuel and transmission most importantly affected the price of the car.